Hasan-Theyab/reading-notes/201/class-04.md

 ### 6 Reasons for Pair Programming

-1-  Greater efficiency.
+1-  Greater efficiency:
     It is a common misconception that pair programming takes a lot longer and is less efficient.
 In reality, when two people focus on the same code base, it is easier to catch mistakes in the making.

-2-  Engaged collaboration.
+2-  Engaged collaboration:
     When two programmers focus on the same code, the experience is more engaging and both programmers are more focused than if they were working alone.

-3-  Learning from fellow students.
+3-  Learning from fellow students:
     Everyone has a different approach to problem solving; working with a teammate can expose developers to techniques they otherwise would not have thought of.
 If one developer has a unique approach to a specific problem, pair programming exposes the other developer to a new solution.

-4-  Social skills.
+4-  Social skills:
     Pair programming is great for improving social skills.
 When working with someone who has a different coding style, communication is key.

-5-  Job interview readiness.
+5-  Job interview readiness:
     A common step in many interview processes involves pair programming between a current employee and an applicant, either in person or through a shared screen.
 They will carry out exercises together, such as code challenges, building a project or feature, or debugging an existing code base.
 By doing so, companies can get a better feel for how an applicant will fit into the team and their collaboration style.

-6-  Work environment readiness.
+6-  Work environment readiness:
     Many companies that utilize pair programing expect to train fresh hires from CS-degree programs on how they operate to actually deliver a product.
 Code Fellows graduates who are already familiar with how pairing works can hit the ground running at a new job, with one less hurdle to overcome.